Giving Back to Society

 In Canada, Husky Energy announced it will donate C$1.1 million over three years to Lakeland College’s Centennial Campaign to help address a shortage of power engineers.
 A portion of the donation will go towards scholarships while the remainder will expand the College’s Oil and Gas Training Lab, to be renamed the Husky Power Engineering Lab.

-HK Electric is very active in promoting lifelong learning and volunteerism through the University of Third Age (U3A) Network.
-They run programmes for senior citizens and retirees and help bridge the generation divide.
+HK Electric is active in promoting lifelong learning and volunteerism through the University of Third Age (U3A) Network established in collaboration with the Hong Kong Council of Social Service.

 In Vietnam, Vietnamobile and Vietnam Fund will award 500 scholarships each year to poor students across 35 universities in the country.